Simversity/literature/docs/components/api.md

 Supplying the right authtoken is very important and they must be handled with full attention and care.

-### Generating uusing Username/Password ###
+### Using Username/Password ###

  - Urlname: authtoken
  - Method: POST
- - Arguments: username, encrypted_password
+ - Arguments: email, password

 Where:
-username is the email address of the user (case insensitive) encrypted_password is a md5 of username and clear text password.
+email is the email address of the user (case insensitive) password is a md5 of username and user's clear-text password.

 The password encryption is important because our databases do not store or accept clear-text-passwords and we discourage the transfer of sensitive clear-text information over the wire.